 Purpose of Study

-Our religious education curriculum promotes the study of religious faiths and practices through a diversity of belief, whilst nurturing a greater depth of critical thinking.
-It pairs our core Christian values to the fruits of the spirit and fundamental British Values to promote a sense of community, tolerance and respect for one another.
+Our Religious Education curriculum promotes the open exploration of religions and beliefs.
+Whilst mainly focusing on Christianity, our pupils encounter diverse religious traditions, alongside non-religious world views.
+Its question -based approach inspires a greater depth of critical thinking.
+Our Religious Education curriculum pairs core Christian values with Fruits of the Spirit to promote a sense of community, tolerance and respect for one another.

 From an early age, we want our children to develop a deep sense of awe and wonder about the world that God created, aiming to promote and develop inquisitive minds and curiosity about natural phenomena.